-LECTIO DIVINA (Holy Reading) PRAYING WITH THE SACRED SCRIPTURES Sunday 10 May 2020
+LECTIO DIVINA (Holy Reading) PRAYING WITH THE SACRED SCRIPTURES.
+Sunday, 7 May, is the Fifth Sunday of Easter, Year A. The Psalter takes Week One.

-5th Sunday of Easter, Year A and Mother's Day!
-For those who pray the Liturgy of the Hours the Psalter takes Week One

 Before beginning prayer with the Sacred Texts, let us take a look at the week ahead in Liturgy, the Australian Church and the Social Justice Calendar.